Technology Architecture Diagrams: Visualizing Your Tech Stack for Investors

 Data flows show how info moves between different parts of your system.
 This helps backers see that you've thought through user experiences and business processes.

 Most good diagrams include security parts, third-party connections, and backup systems.
-These details show backers you're ready for real problems.
-For your technology architecture diagrams, this step matters most.
+These details show backers you're ready for real problems and that your technology architecture tells a story they can follow.

 Why Investors Need Tech Visuals